klabranche/pytoh/README.md

 1. Select `PORTS` tab that is in the terminal window.
 1. Right click port 5000, select `Port Visibility` and then `Private`

+### Customize the container

+The default container used already has an assortment of compilers, runtimes and tools on it.
+For example, `console.py` would run immediately without any customization since Python is installed on the default container.

+Flask however is not.
+In order for `app.py` to run without any extra steps we created the [devcontainer.json](https://github.com/klabranche/pytoh/blob/main/.devcontainer/devcontainer.json) file in the .devcontainer folder.

+We added a post create command to run `pip` to install our `requirements.txt`.
+Line 50 of the `devcontainer.json` reads `"postCreateCommand": "pip3 install --user -r requirements.txt",`.

+Now Flask is installed whenever a new container is created.

+Creating this file in Visual Studio Code is a breeze.

 ### Cleanup

 You can delete the Codespace in GitHub or in Visual Studio Code.